Files, files and more files. Stuff is messed up!

 - Drag-and-drop Interface – Moving files around is as easy as dragging them to where you want them.
 Plus, you can drop files anywhere to upload.

-- Page Builder compatibility – FileBird is compatible with most popular page builder plugins like Elementor, Beaver or Composer.
+- Page Builder compatibility – FileBird is compatible with the most popular page builder plugins like Elementor, Beaver, or Composer.
 It also works with Divi and Bakery if you upgrade to the premium version.

-- Multiple languages support – FileBird supports most popular languages like Spanish, French, Italian, Vietnamese, etc.
+- Multiple languages support – FileBird supports the most popular languages like Spanish, French, Italian, Vietnamese, etc.